Hungnguyen720/stanbridge/README.md

 ## Stanbridge Test Project

 Hello!
-Here is the rest project as requested. please follow the directions below
+Here is the test project as requested. please follow the directions below

 ## Install Packages and Dependencies